-Evaluating these key areas of our program can help us see where the program might be falling flat.
+Evaluating these key areas of your program can help you see where the program might be falling flat.

-- If you are concerned about your message delivery, take a speech class at your local community college, read a book on it, practice in the mirror more, or take some online training.
+If you’re concerned about your message delivery, take a speech class at your local community college, read a book on it, practice in the mirror more or take some online training.

-- Look at the budget and see exactly where that money is going and whether you are spending it on maintenance or on outreach.
+Look at the budget and see exactly where that money is going and see how much you are spending on maintenance and on outreach.